-- You must be using your home office regularly and exclusively for business purposes.
+- You must be using your office at home regularly and exclusively for business purposes.
 That means if you’re using the family dining table to conduct your work in the mornings or evenings, you cannot claim a tax deduction.
-The desk area would have to be used solely for business in order to qualify.
+The desk area would have to be used solely for business to qualify.
 If, for example, you regularly meet and greet clients in a separate room, this would be suitable as a write-off.

-- Storage, day care facilities, and separate structures all typically qualify for tax relief as long as they are used solely for business purposes.
+- Storage, day care facilities, and separate structures all typically qualify for tax relief if they are used solely for business purposes.

-- The home office must be your principle place of business.
-That means, if you tend to work away from your home office and only rarely use it to fill in some paperwork, you may not be able to claim expenses on the room.
+- The home office must be your principal place of business.
+That means, if you tend to work away from your office at home and only rarely use it to fill in some paperwork, you may not be able to claim expenses on the room.

 If you’re renting an office room or a co-working space outside of your home, you can fully tax-deduct the costs for the space as a business expense.
-However, your home office would not qualify for an additional or separate allowable relief.
+However, your office at home would not qualify for an additional or separate allowable relief.

 Limited companies can also set up rental agreements between themselves (acting as the homeowner) and their limited company.
 In this way, they have a formal written agreement over the amount they can tax-deduct.
 However, this amount needs to be reasonable and equate to the space you actually use for business purpose.

-In order to write off the costs of a home office, you should know which types of expenses you can deduct.
+To write off the costs of working from home, you should know which types of expenses you can deduct.
 Among the costs you can tax-deduct are: